 • cough

-• specific symptoms cough with "rusty" sputum, shortness of breath, hemoptysis join at later stages
+• specific symptoms: cough with “rusty” sputum, shortness of breath, hemoptysis that occurs in later stages

-• pain syndrome indicates the inclusion of nearby organs and tissues in the process
+• pain syndrome indicates the involvement of nearby organs and tissues in the process

 Specific symptoms of lung cancer:

-• The cough is unreasonable, paroxysmal, debilitating, but not dependent on physical activity, sometimes with greenish sputum, which may indicate a central location of the tumor.
+• Cough is causeless, paroxysmal, debilitating, but not dependent on physical activity, sometimes with greenish sputum, which may indicate the central location of the tumor.

 • Dyspnea.
-Lack of air and shortness of breath first appear in case of tension, and with the development of a tumor, they disturb the patient even in a supine position.
+Lack of air and shortness of breath first appear in case of exertion, and as the tumor develops, they bother the patient even in a supine position.

-• Painful sensations in the chest.
-When the tumor process affects the pleura (the lining of the lung), where the nerve fibers and endings are located, the patient develops excruciating chest pains.
-They are sharp and aching, constantly disturbing or dependent on breathing and physical exertion, but most often they are located on the side of the affected lung.
+• Pain in the chest.
+When the tumor process affects the pleura ( lung lining), where the nerve fibers and endings are located, the patient develops excruciating pain in the chest.
+They can be sharp and aching, constantly bother you or depend on breathing and physical stress, but most often they are located on the side of the affected lung.

 • Hemoptysis.
-Usually, a meeting between a doctor and a patient occurs after blood begins to come out of the mouth and nose with phlegm.
-This symptom suggests that the tumor has begun to affect the vessels.
+Typically, a meeting between the doctor and the patient occurs after blood begins to come out of the mouth and nose with sputum.
+This symptom indicates that the tumor has begun to affect the blood vessels.

 1